 If you love a popular Hawaiian favorite SPAM® Musubi, you will LOVE this SPAM® Onigirazu (スパムおにぎらず).
-The ingredients are similar to classic musubi; all you need is SPAM® product, rice, and nori (seaweed) sheet.
-The biggest difference is that you could add more fillings in Onigirazu, and today I added lettuce and fried egg to make it more like a breakfast dish.
-This combo of deliciousness is potable and hearty enough to fill a hungry stomach anytime of the day.
-You’ll love it for picnic, road trip snack or plane food too!
+The ingredients are similar to classic musubi; all you need is SPAM® product, rice, and a nori (seaweed) sheet.
+The biggest difference is that you could add more fillings in Onigirazu, and today I added lettuce and a fried egg to make it more like a breakfast dish.
+This combo of deliciousness is portable and hearty enough to fill a hungry stomach any time of the day.
+You’ll love it for a picnic, road trip snack, or plane food too!

 What is Spam Musubi?

 A popular snack and lunch dish in Hawaii, SPAM® Musubi is made of a thinly sliced grilled SPAM® product on top of rice pillow.
-The SPAM® product and rice is wrapped together with nori (seaweed sheet), almost look like Tamago Sushi.
+The SPAM® product and rice are wrapped together with nori (seaweed sheet), almost look like Tamago Sushi.
 It is sweet, salty, filling and extremely addicting.
 If you like to get creative, check out the cuter version of Piggy SPAM® Musubi which I made a while ago to surprise my children.

 How To Make Spam Onigirazu

 SPAM® Onigirazu is a little bit fancier version of SPAM® Musubi.
-You could add more ingredients and make it more delicious as onigirazu hold more fillings inside.
+You could add more ingredients and make it more delicious as onigirazu holds more fillings inside.

 If you’re not familiar with onigirazu, it’s basically a rice sandwich; instead of making a triangle/round onigiri (omusubi), we make a rice sandwich with more fillings.
 I made a video on how to make it here, and I have also shared my Chicken Katsu Onigigirazu and Bulgogi Onigirazu recipes on my blog (and more recipes coming soon!).

-As the SPAM® product is a bit on the salty side, I like to add fried egg to make it more balanced, while lettuce (especially iceberg lettuce) gives a crunchy and refreshing texture.
+As the SPAM® product is a bit on the salty side, I like to add a fried egg to make it more balanced, while lettuce (especially iceberg lettuce) gives a crunchy and refreshing texture.

 SPAM® product is usually cooked with soy sauce for musubi, so I season the SPAM® product the same way in this recipe.
-Soy sauce, mirin, and sake – the most important 3 ingredients for typical Japanese flavors.
+Soy sauce, mirin, and sake are the most important 3 ingredients for typical Japanese flavors.

 Hawaiian Foods Week with Spam Onigirazu